Erosion, floods make some final resting places not so final

 Every time there’s a storm, she worries about Hart Island, she said.

 Preliminary work has started to stabilize and reinforce the seawall that protects the island in various spots, particularly the north shore, which has seen the most erosion and was further damaged by Superstorm Sandy and subsequent storms, said Jason Kersten, a spokesman for the New York City Correction Department, which operates Hart Island.

 Much of the project is funded by $13.2 million from the Federal Emergency Management Agency.
-Once the restoration is complete, the remains will be reinterred, he said.
+Once the restoration is complete, the remains will be re-interred, he said.
 The Department of Parks and Recreation is in the process of taking over the island.

 On the Eastern Shore of Maryland, the rising waters are threatening historic cemeteries, including a family burial ground on Robinson Neck Preserve in Dorchester County.